-Having a form on your website is an unchallenged status quo.
-Be it an online contact form or online registration form, you likely use it to capture personal information and other data of potential customers.
+Having a form on your website is an unchallenged status quo of marketing and sales efforts.
+Be it an online contact form or online registration form, you likely use it to capture personal information and other data of visitors or potential customers.
 However, the form conversion rate doesn’t seem to justify their uncontested popularity.

-If you are here, you are probably wondering: How can I make it better and improve my form conversion rate?
+If you are here, you are probably wondering: How can I make it better and improve my form for a conversion rate increase?

-This article was created to answer that question and show you how to design web forms that not only reduce friction but also champion lead generation.
+This article was created to answer that question and show you how to design a landing page form that not only reduces friction but also champions lead generation.

-The same set of feelings often goes for registration forms… either they have too many form fields half of which don’t even apply to you, or they are confusing, or just have a really outdated form design.
+The same set of feelings often goes for registration forms.
+Either they have unnecessary form fields, half of which don’t even apply to you, or they are confusing, or they just have a really outdated form design.
 There are a number of factors that could be causing your prospects to roll their eyes and give up.

-As the world becomes more and more interconnected, consumers demand ever faster, more personalized approach and instant gratification.
+As the world becomes more and more interconnected, consumers demand ever faster, more personalized approaches and instant gratification.
 Thus, instant responses that were once considered luxury have become a matter of course.

 According to a survey by Velocify, an improvement in your conversion rate can reach an incredible 391% if you get back to your lead within a minute of an online inquiry.
 Letting an additional minute pass drops your improvement chances to 160%, and if you wait an hour, it drops to a low 36 percent.

 And that’s just one of many studies.
-For example, Vendasta’s research shows that after 5 minutes, the odds of qualifying a lead decrease by 80%.
-Furthermore, the Lead Connect survey found out that 78% of shoppers buy from the business that responds to their inquiry first.
+For example, Vendasta’s research shows that after 5 minutes, the odds of qualifying a visitor decrease by 80%.
+Furthermore, the Lead Connect survey found that 78% of shoppers buy from the business that responds to their inquiry first.

+That’s how severe the consequences of taking even a few extra minutes before getting to those visitors can be.
 However, online forms, like voicemails, became so widely used for a good reason.
-The majority of businesses simply can’t afford to keep up with all the incoming leads and inquiries.
+The majority of businesses simply can’t afford to keep up with all the incoming visitors and inquiries.
 Hiring a team big enough to deal with them all would be unsustainable.

 If you want more leads while keeping your response rate down to a minimum, it's time to consider chatbots as your main lead generation tool.